NREL/OpenStudio-user-documentation/docs/tutorials/tutorial_bcl.md

 ###Editing an Existing Measure

 If you want to update a measure that has already been uploaded to the BCL, first go to the URL for your component and click the *New draft* button.
-If your browser doesn't look like the screenshot below, edit the URL and add "/xml" to the end.
-To properly update an existing measure, you must re-upload the entire updated zip file.

 <div class="centered-image">
 	<figure>